Trump sanctions cost Russian tycoons up to $16 billion in one day

 Shares in Sberbank, one of Russia’s biggest banks and a barometer of its economic health, fell 17.3 percent.

 However, some Russian business leaders remained upbeat.
-“I lost $250 million in one day," Oleg Tinkov, founder and chair of the board of directors of Tinkoff Bank, told a business conference in Moscow on Tuesday.
-"But there have been worse days when I’ve lost $1 billion in a day.
-So, actually, it was a very positive day.”
+“I lost $250 million a day," Oleg Tinkov, founder and chair of the board of directors of Tinkoff Bank, told a business conference in Moscow on Tuesday.
+"But there have been worse days.
+I remember I lost a billion in a day.
+So, actually, it was a very positive day."

 Putin's spokesman Dmitry Peskov said the Kremlin would back efforts to mitigate the effect of the sanctions package, which he called "egregious in its lawlessness."